 Estimated reading time: 6,5 minutes

 When I was in primary school, we always got questions like these; John has five apples.
 Peter takes 3 apples from John, how many apples does John have now?
-The simple solution two this problem is of course 2, John has 2 apples.
+The simple solution is of course 2, John has 2 apples.
 If you answered it correctly you got a great mark and smile from the teacher.
 But what about Peter?
 Peter gained 3 apples.
 But we could forget about Peter’s apples.
 This math-problem was focused solely on John.
 Nevertheless, there were always five apples no matter how both boys distributed the apples among each other.
 Isn’t it weird that in basic calculations, we hardly think about how we achieved our extra “apples”?
 One action in math always requires an opposite reaction in some other formula.
 So is math relative, and what does this mean?
 Shouldn’t we take everything into account?
 What if we take away relativity?
 And what is the role of humans regarding this subject?
 Have fun reading today’s blog; “Everything is”.

 Is math relative?

 When we want to determine the position of a thing using math, we use the X, and Y axes to find its position.
 If we want to calculate the position of a ball in the air, the ball in the air